PXAccumulator: To Modify the Processing Form to Use the Field Updated by PXAccumulator

 workOrderEntry.Quantity.Insert(employeeNbrOfOrders);

-4. In the RSSVWorkOrderEntry graph, replace the definition of the Complete action, as shown in the following code.
+4. In the RSSVWorkOrderEntry graph, replace the definition of the Complete action with the following code.

 [PXButton]